Why you just can’t sleep – Emotional Regulation and Sleep Hygiene

-Insomnia and disturbed sleep can make us feel awful, particularly if it is a regular occurrence.
+Insomnia and disturbed sleep can make us feel awful, particularly if it is a regular occurrence in this article we discuss some of the reasons behind why you just can’t sleep.
 Sleep disturbance is also a significant feature of many common mental health problems including depression, anxiety disorders and post-traumatic stress disorder and can contribute greatly to the distress that we feel.

-In this article and the accompanying video, I’m going to take you through a model which we can use to understand why our emotional state contributes to poor sleep.
+In this article I’m going to take you through a model which we can use to understand why our emotional state contributes to poor sleep.
 I’m going to talk about Emotional Regulation and then highlight a number of behavioural techniques which you can easily apply which have been shown to be an effective treatment for poor sleep.

 What do we mean by emotional regulation and how is it relevant to sleep?